airasia/terraform-google-vpc_network/README.md

 This happens because of the concurrency nature of terraform.
 While terraform is deleting a reserved CIDR range, it's trying to create this same range or a range that overlaps with it at the same time.
 Re-trying planning and applying steps will solve it.

+When changing "private_g_services" values, if plan shows destruction/recreation of resources like redis, cloudsql etc you can plan and apply only the vpc module first to solve this.

 # Upgrade guide from v2.14.0 to v2.15.0

 Renamed input variables: